dprojects/getDimensions/Docs/README.md

     ![REdge002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/REdge002.png)

 **Note:** The `Cube` furniture part is hidden, so the `edge size` is different now.
 Also, the edge of the `Pad` furniture part has no veneer applied, so the extended edgeband info is automatically hidden.

 ## Report - export

 * You can generate different reports at the same furniture project.
 Just copy (`CTRL-C` and `CTRL-V`) and rename the spreadsheet `toCut` to store it and prevent it from an overwrite or export the TechDraw page `toPrint` to `pdf` file.

-* This type of report can extend single TechDraw page.
-To export this type of report You can use my project created for this purpose here: [sheet2export](https://github.com/dprojects/sheet2export).
+* To export multi-page report or export many spreadsheets at once You can use my project created for this purpose here [sheet2export](https://github.com/dprojects/sheet2export).

 ## Report - usage examples

 ### Constraints - totally custom report

-This macro expects from each furniture part to have three dimensions: `Width`,` Height` and `Length`. `Pad` furniture part has only` Length` dimension, this is the `Pad` option value, so macro can be sure for that.
+This macro expects from each furniture part to have three dimensions: `Width`,` Height` and `Length`. `Pad` furniture part has only` Length` dimension, this is the ` Length` of `Sketch > Pad` option.
+For this dimension macro can be sure.
 Other two dimensions are hidden at `Sketch` object.
 Unfortunately, if the `Sketch` has something different than rectangle or square, there is no way to determine which one `constraint` is the correct `Width` or ` Height` or maybe it is offset or something else.

-If everyone was disciplined enough and they would be naming the `constraints` correctly or FreeCAD would add extra option for that, this would be possible for automatic handlig such thing and calculate area as well.

 However, You can create pretty useful report with all important `constraints` and the macro will calculate the quantity for You automatically, becuse macro supports all the transformations for custom report of `constraints`, as well.

 * To create custom report of `constraints` You have to add `Name` for the `constraint` You want to have listed at report.
-This is how the macro know which one `constraint` is important to You.
+This is how the macro know which one `constraint` is important for You.
 All other `constraints` with empty names will be skipped at report:

 	![RConstraints001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/RConstraints001.png)